Carlos-Leon98/Inventory-Management-System/README.md

 3. **Provide Real-time Updates and External Data Integration:**
     - Integrate with external APIs to provide real-time updates on stock levels, supplier information, and other relevant data.
-    - Demonstrate the ability to consume web services to enhance the application's functionality.

 4. **Create a User-friendly Interface:**
     - Design an intuitive and responsive user interface for easy product management, sales tracking, and report generation.